wetneb/openrefine-wikibase/README.md

 Running manually
 ----------------

 It is possible to run this web service locally.
-You will need Python 3 and a redis instance.
+You will need Python 3.7 or later and a redis instance.

 * Clone this repository, either with git (`git clone https://github.com/wetneb/openrefine-wikibase`) or by downloading the repository from Github as an archive
 * It is recommended to set up a virtualenv to isolate the dependencies of the software from the other python packages installed on your computer.
 On a UNIX system, `virtualenv .venv` and `source .venv/bin/activate` will do.
 On a Windows system, `python.exe